ConnorHsuan/CPE-322-Spring-2025/README.md

 > [!Note]
 > Contents will be updated at a later date.
 ---
-### Main Coding Languages I use.
+### Main Coding Languages I Use
 * C++
 * Python
 * Java
-* 🍆
 ---
->“We can only see a short distance ahead, but we can see plenty there that needs to be done.”- Alan M. Turing
+> “We can only see a short distance ahead, but we can see plenty there that needs to be done.”- Alan M. Turing
 ---
 [Connor Hsuan's LinkedIn Page](https://www.linkedin.com/in/connor-hsuan-3665002b2/)
 ---